Test-Bed-For-Alibre-Design-Resources/.github/profile/README.md

 Disclaimer

-Everything on GitHub is licensed under the MIT License.
+Everything is licensed under the MIT License unless noted otherwise.

 All content and branding related to Alibre, Alibre Design, and Alibre Script, including any third-party contributions, are governed by their respective licensing agreements and are the intellectual property of Alibre, LLC.